 Our Mani Peloponnese Road Trip Itinerary

-We spent a week in the Mani in 2019, towards the end of September, when few people choose to visit.
+We spent a week in the Mani towards the end of September – a time when few people choose to visit.
 There was a very welcome quietness, and some of the areas we visited almost seemed deserted.

 Visiting the untamed Mani at the end of season was a great experience.
 We had the chance to talk to people who live there all year round and ask about their lives.